 - 2 tablespoons Nuts chopped (I used almonds, hazelnuts and raisins)

 Rum Custard Sauce

 - 1 Egg

 - ½ teaspoon Vanilla Extract

 - 1 pinch Salt

-- Brush a baking dish with melted butter.
+- Brush a round or rectangle baking dish with melted butter

-- Sprinkle with chopped nuts and some more sugar.
+- When ready to bake, sprinkle with chopped nuts and some more sugar

-- Bake in a pre-heated oven at 160 degree celsius for 30-35 mins.
+- Bake in a preheated oven at 180C for 35-40 mins.
 Once baked, remove from oven, and let the pudding cool.
 Once cool, cover with aluminium foil and and refrigerate for at least an hour or two.
 Serve cold with some rum custard sauce.

 - For Rum Custard Sauce